-Carlile Patchen & Murphy LLP has one of the most experienced securities practice groups in the State of Ohio.
+Carlile Patchen & Murphy LLP has one of the most experienced securities law practice groups in the state of Ohio.
 We are proud to be a nationally recognized leader in the field of securities regulation and recruiting law.
-Our attorneys provide counsel to broker-dealers, investment advisers, registered representatives, banks and issuers of securities.
+Our securities attorneys provide counsel to broker-dealers, investment advisers, registered representatives, banks, and issuers of securities.
 We have represented numerous small, regional, and national, securities and investment firms, both public and closely held companies to ensure they meet securities compliance standards in Ohio.

 Members of our Securities Law Practice Group have appeared in federal and state courts and arbitration proceedings across the country.
 Additionally, we have participated in state and local bond offerings, private placements, initial public offerings, periodic reporting documentation, going-private transactions, mergers and acquisitions and venture capital transactions.
 We offer the strength of a national practice with the benefit of personalized service.